Places To Visit In Rajasthan

 Jaipur

 Founded in AD 1727 by Maharaja Sawai Jai Singh II.
 Jaipur is Rajasthan’s biggest city and its capital.
-It is known (somewhat incorrectly) as the Pink City due to the distinct color of its buildings.
-The ‘pink’ of the Pink City is Gerua (or ochre) in which the city was coated during the visit of the Prince of Wales in 1905-06.
+People often (though somewhat incorrectly) refer to it as the Pink City because of the distinct color of its buildings.
+Locals coated the city in Gerua (ochre) during the Prince of Wales’s visit in 1905–06.

-Rajasthan, known formerly by the name Rajputana or the land of the kings, is the largest state in the Republic of India.
-It covers an area of 342,239 sq kilometers which is 10.4% of India.
+>Rajasthan, known formerly by the name Rajputana or the land of the kings, is the largest state in the Republic of India.
+It covers an area of 342,239 square kilometers, which is 10.4% of India.
 However, despite its large size, it is covered by the Great Indian Desert, Thar.
 The Thar Desert runs parallel to the Sutlej-Indus river valley.
-Being located at the forefront of Indian civilization, the state of Rajasthan has seen the age of kings thus, explaining the moniker ‘the land of kings’.
+Being located at the forefront of Indian civilization, the state of Rajasthan has seen the age of kings, thus explaining the moniker ‘the land of kings’.

 Udaipur